 Bangor Savings Bank generously contributed $1000 to our Good Shepherd account, to be used for food for our clients.
 Pictured are Delene Perley, volunteer pantry manager, Terry Thompson, Vice President of the Allen Avenue branch, and Stephan Woods, Regional Martket Manager for Portland.

 Many years ago Jennifer Boggs of St. Ansgar Church started to collect books from church members for our clients to have for their children.
 She said it was "feeding minds" too.
 Now others are contributing to this popular effort.
 BUT we can always use MORE books.
-Jennifer is a mother of her own reading children now!
 Thanks everyone.

 Allen Avenue Unitarian Universalist Church through its Share the Plate often sends a generous check to the pantry.
 The church regularly contributes non-perishable food, cloth bags, and other needs to the pantry.
 As well a number of the church members volunteer.